List of recurring The Simpsons characters: Bleeding Gums Murphy

-Oscar "Bleeding Gums" Murphy (voiced by Ron Taylor in "Moaning Lisa" and "'Round Springfield", Daryl L. Coley in "Dancin' Homer", Kevin Michael Richardson in "Sorry Not Sorry" and "The Sound of Bleeding Gums") is a jazz musician, idol, and mentor of Lisa Simpson.
+Oscar "Bleeding Gums" Murphy (voiced by Ron Taylor in "Moaning Lisa" and "'Round Springfield", Daryl L. Coley in "Dancin' Homer", Harry Shearer in "Lisa's Pony", Kevin Michael Richardson in "The Sound of Bleeding Gums") is a jazz musician, idol, and mentor of Lisa Simpson.
 His real name was Oscar as mentioned by his nephew in "Lisa Gets the Blues".
 In his first appearance, Murphy explains the origins of his nickname: "You ever been to the dentist?
-Not me."
+Not me.
+I got enough pain in my life."

-His most significant roles were in the episodes "Moaning Lisa" and 'Round Springfield", although he appears in other episodes such as "Bart the Daredevil" (where he is yellow), "Dancin' Homer", "Old Money", "Flaming Moe's", "Bart Gets an 'F', "Radio Bart", and "Lisa's Pony".
-In "Dancin' Homer", he was voiced by Daryl L. Coley.
-In 'Round Springfield", it is revealed that at one point he had enjoyed a fairly successful career, releasing an album ("Sax on the Beach") and appearing on Steve Allen's The Tonight Show, as well as one of the Cosby children's grandfathers on an episode of The Cosby Show; but quickly lost his money feeding his addiction to purchasing Fabergé eggs.
+His most significant roles were in the episodes "Moaning Lisa" and 'Round Springfield".
+In 'Round Springfield", it is revealed that at one point he enjoyed a fairly successful career, releasing an album ("Sax on the Beach") and appearing on Steve Allen's The Tonight Show, as well as on an episode of The Cosby Show as one of the Cosby children's grandfathers, but he quickly lost his money feeding his addiction to purchasing Fabergé eggs.

 Murphy teaches Lisa to display her emotions through music, prompting Lisa to hold him as an important figure in her life.
 His last appearance was in 'Round Springfield", when, after Bart ends up in the hospital, Lisa wanders off to find Murphy in a nearby ward.
 He explains about his life, family, and work to her, as well as giving her advice for her upcoming school performance, giving her his saxophone.
 When Lisa returns, she finds out that Murphy has died from circumstances which are never revealed.
 No one, except for Lisa, attends Murphy's funeral.
 Lisa realizes that despite being gone physically, he still is alive in her, and honors his memory by having his album played at a local radio station.
+Murphy appears from the Heavens thanking Lisa for that.